appeltel/website-ericappelt/pythonclass/session2.md

 Notice you can use a negative number to count backwards from the end.
 If the index is out of range you will raise an `IndexError`.

+The `len()` builtin-function will return the length of a sequence.

+#### Mutable sequences

+A `list` is a mutable sequence, while strings and tuples are immutable sequences.
+Mutable sequences allow additional operations.

+* You can assign an object to a sequence position with an assignment statement with a subscript: `mylist[3] = 4`
+* You can delete a position with a delete statement including a subscript:
+  `del mylist[3]`.
+Try this and notice how the other elements shift position.
+* You can insert a new element at a given position with the `insert` method, for example `mylist.insert(2, 15)`.
+Notice how this shifts element positions.
+* The `pop` and `append` methods for list also apply to all mutable sequences.
+* You can use the `extend` method to append another list (or the elements of any iterable) to the end of a sequence.
+Try extending a list with another list, a tuple, and then a string.

+#### List Comprehensions

+List comprehensions are a powerful, "pythonic" way to create a list based on an existing iterable.

+General syntax:

+{% highlight python %}
+mylist = ["expression" for "name" in "iterable" if "expression"]
+{% endhighlight %}

+One example, making a list of all the squares of odd numbers from 1 to 100.
+You can do this with the `append` method and a for loop:

+{% highlight python %}
+mylist = []
+for num in range(1, 101):
+    if num % 2 == 1:
+        mylist.append(num)
+{% endhighlight %}

+Or with a list comprehension as a single statement:

+{% highlight python %}
+mylist = [num**2 for num in range(1, 101) if num % 2 == 1]
+{% endhighlight %}

+Note that the if clause, or "filter" is optional, and you can have multiple if clauses if desired.

+* *STYLE NOTE*: List comprehensions are for _making lists_, not for general use as an "inline for statement".
+An example of generally improper use is `[print(line) for line in some_log_file]`
+  * This will make a list in memory of repeated references to `None` while also printing to the screen, and then throw that list away.
+Just use a for loop!

+* *STYLE NOTE*: Everything inside brackets `[]` can span multiple lines and still be a single statement, so it is ok to allow a list comprehension to use a few lines if needed.
+If things are really complicated, you might find it more readable to make a for loop.
+  * The term "list incomprehension" is sometimes given to very long list comprehensions that are very difficult to understand.

+#### Slices